The CQL Optimization¶

-The CQL Optimization is part of the CQL Dashboard and is a tool to help identify potentials issues with queries, data model and driver.
+The CQL Optimization is part of the CQL Dashboard and is a tool to help identify potentials issues with queries, data models, and drivers.

 The upper part of the dashboard holds CQL related metrics.

-The lower parts holds gauges and graphs.
+The lower parts hold gauges and graphs.
 When inspecting the system, we like the gauge to be near zero and the graphs as low as possible.

 The following sections describe each of the dashboard’s panel